IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a form for deleting a product.

-It also has a name of the product, the number of units related to this product, and a warning message.
+It also has the name of the product, the number of units related to this product, and a warning message.

 Under the warning message, there is a "Cancel" button and a "Delete" button.